bellmano/RandomBeckGenerator_website/README.md

 ## :scroll: Introduction

 Beck is a long-running Swedish film series following detective Martin Beck through decades of classic Scandinavian crime stories.
-Over the years, it has become somewhat of a cult phenomenon, loved for its mix of crime, dry humor, and iconic characters.
+Over the years, it has become somewhat of a cult phenomenon, loved for its mix of crime, humor, and iconic characters.

 The idea for this project came from the podcast TuttoBalutto, where the hosts jokingly suggested picking a random Beck movie to watch.
 I decided to make that joke a reality.